Local Features and Image Matching¶

 pretrained (

-, optional) – Download and set pretrained weights to the model.
-Default: false.- Returns
+bool, optional) – Download and set pretrained weights to the model.
+Default: false.- Returns:

 Temporal super-resolution without background.